jpardogo/ListBuddies/README.md

         listbuddies:scrollFaster="left"/>
 ```

-If you prefere to create it dinamically use:
+If you prefere to create it dynamically use:

 ```java